Feature-Based Interpretable Surrogates for Optimization: Feature-Based Framework for Finding Interpretable Surrogates

 The edges are colored if the travel speed on them is slower than usual.
 The colors range from yellow (slightly reduced) to dark red (significantly slower) and provide information about the intensity of the speed reduction.

-For the task of traveling from the northwest to the southeast of the city, let us first consider the original approach of~\cite{GOERIGK20231312}.
+For the task of traveling from the northwest to the southeast of the city, let us first consider solutions given by the solution-based interpretable optimization rules.

-Figure \ref{fig::tree_mgmh} illustrates the optimization rule through a binary decision tree with a maximum depth of two.
+Figure \ref{fig::tree_mgmh} illustrates them through a binary decision tree with a maximum depth of two.
 In each of the four scenarios identified by the decision tree's splits, a specific $s$-$t$ path must be determined.

 However, this approach may be too restrictive and diverges from how directions are typically explained in real life, where one would emphasize prominent landmarks, districts, streets, or intersections along the route, rather than detailing every road segment to be traveled.
 Therefore, we want to provide an optimization rule that uses solution features.
 In Figure \ref{fig::tree_art::tree}, another binary decision tree is provided which functions as an optimization rule.
 However, instead of providing $s$-$t$ paths in the leaves, we now provide meta-solutions (shown in Figure~\ref{fig::meta_paths}), i.e., we provide features that any solution should possess in the given scenario.
-In this specific case, we select as solution features, the sequence of city districts that one should traverse to reach the destination.
+In this specific case, we select as solution features the sequence of city districts that one should traverse to reach the destination.

-Districts shaded in gray have to be visited as per the order indicated by the bold gray arrows.
-Unshaded districts may not be used.
 This way, we obtain a more comprehensible specification (specify a few features, rather than a lot of edges) and give the user more leeway in the implementation.
 In particular, any solution that follows the specified path through the districts is suitable.

+This example also highlights the importance of adequately choosing solution features: E.g., when arriving as a tourist at O'Hare International Airport and searching for the most convenient way to your hotel, a specific route would probably be more helpful than providing district names the tourist is unfamiliar with.
+In contrast, a courier likely has this kind of knowledge and providing landmarks would suffice in order to guide the route.
+Hence, it is evident that the solution features have to be carefully matched to the capabilities and expert knowledge of the user.

 \paragraph{Other domains.} We now exemplarily outline how our framework can be applied to various other optimization settings.
 Given that we have already established the benefits of using comprehensible optimization rules, we briefly discuss how to select instance features (which serve as input for the optimization rule) and solution features (which determine the meta-solution output by the rule).